0xE111/cat-400/docs/tutorials/10 - video system/readme.md

 ## Is 2D supported?

 Yes and no.
 `C4` is a _framework_, which means that you can use any backend for any of your systems.
-So, unlike game _engines_, you can make a 2D, 3D or even [4D](https://www.youtube.com/watch?v=0t4aKJuKP0Q) game.
+So, unlike game _engines_, you can make a 2D, 3D or even 4D game.

 However, currently only 3D video backend is included.
 If you want 2D you should write your own backend (which is rather easy if you follow this tutorial) or search for third-party one.

-## C / Horde3d

-Originally, `C4` was using [Horde3d](http://horde3d.org/) as default backend for its video system.
-It is a lightweight 3D rendering engine with small `C` API.
-It's extremely easy to set up and use, so it's excellent for prototyping.

-However, lack of updates and tiny API make working with `Horde3d` unpleasant on big projects.
-We won't cover the backend in this tutorial.

-The sources may be found at [c4/systems/video/horde3d.nim](../../../c4/systems/video/horde3d.nim).

 ## C++ / Ogre3d